 The Town of Thompson’s Station has agreed to fund a pedestrian walkway under SR-6 to connect our future greenway trails.
 In May 2015, the Board of Mayor and Aldermen (BOMA) voted to approve the funds for the proposed pedestrian undercrossing in Resolution No. 2015-009.
 In August 2015, BOMA members voted to approve the construction plans for the project in Res.
 No. 2015-012.

-This project also includes the possible re-alignment of Critz Lane with Columbia Pike.
-This construction would be undertaken and funded solely by the Town of Thompson’s Station.
-These roadway improvements are currently being considered by Town Staff.
+Update: The re-alignment of Critz Lane with Columbia Pike has been completed and the intersection is now managed by a stoplight.
+This construction was undertaken and funded solely by the Town of Thompson’s Station.